We we're unable to submit your request, please try again later.

 Invalid email entered

-An unorthodox mix of criticism, biography and music history - and featuring interviews with the likes of Caroline Polachek, Daniel Lopatin and Nicolás Jaar - Songs in the Key of MP3 is a book of endless curiosity and wonder; a salutary attempt to define pop culture in a fast and ephemeral age.
+An unorthodox mix of criticism, biography and music history - and featuring interviews with the likes of Caroline Polachek, Daniel Lopatin and Nicolás Jaar - thisis a book of endless curiosity and wonder, a salutary attempt to define pop culture in a fast and ephemeral age.

 Nothing sweets me more than a music book that breaks the mould.
 This vibrant read amplifies here-and-now talents, featuring some of my favourite artists . . .
 It defies categorisation and captures the essence of what makes these musicians so captivating.
 Impossible not to love it